You know that economic empowerment – through business – is the quickest path to improving someone’s quality of life.

 Each item purchased equals one hour of training for one person at the Marie Mae Business School.

 The Marie Mae Business School includes classes and training for women and entrepreneurs around the world, in places such as Rwanda, where we hosted the inaugural Marie Mae Business School in 2015.
-The current business school is ongoing in Dallas, Texas empowering formerly trafficked women with the business skills they need to succeed.
+The current business school is ongoing in Dallas, Texas empowering trafficking survivors with the business skills they need to succeed.

 Armed with practical business skills – like public speaking, business planning, market research and contract negotiation – these individuals improve not only the quality of life for themselves and their families but that of their communities.